Your guide to COVID-19 and its impact on life in Canada | CBC News

 If you're buying hand sanitizer, make sure it's at least 60 per cent alcohol.
 The old-fashioned habit of washing with soap and water works, too — even better than wearing surgical gloves.

+- Medical experts warn against claims by Winnipeg acupuncturist advertising 'coronavirus prevention tea'

+WHO's website has a set of instructions for making hand sanitizer, and it recommends an even higher concentration of isopropyl alcohol.

-Masks are already in short supply, even for health care workers.
+Masks are already in short supply, even for health-care workers.
 And a mask won't necessarily protect you from catching the coronavirus.
-Read more here.
+Read more about what products can help you here.

 What you need to know about masks